pulumi/pulumi-hugo/themes/default/content/blog/helm-release-resource-for-kubernetes-generally-available/index.md

 				},
 			},

-			// By default Release resource will wait till all created resources
+			// By default Release resource will wait until all created resources
 			// are available.
 Set this to true to skip waiting on resources being
 			// available.
 			SkipAwait: pulumi.BoolPtr(false),